 Model 1 (without seasonality component): The best model is (M, N, N) with coefficients 0.9999

-This model indicates that weekly data has only level component and no trend component.
-The coefficient of “level” is 0.9999 i.e. next week’s price is about 0.9999 times this week’s price.
+This model indicates that weekly data has only a level component and no trend component.
+The coefficient of “level” is 0.9999, i.e. next week’s price is about 0.9999 times this week’s price.

-For readers who are aware of Random Walk Theory will be able to appreciate these parameters.
-The model is suggesting that on a weekly basis USD INR price movement is a random walk.
+For readers who are aware of the Random Walk Theory will be able to appreciate these parameters.
+The model is suggesting that every week USD INR price movement is a random walk.

 Model 2 (with seasonality component): The best model is (M, N, M) with coefficients 0.7 and 0.0786

-This model indicates that weekly data has level and seasonality component.
+This model indicates that weekly data have a level and seasonality component.
 The interpretation is that next week’s price is 0.7 times of this week’s price and the remaining price is contributed by seasonality.

-Conclusion: Chi square test concluded that there is 100% chance that model 2 accuracy is same as model 1 accuracy i.e. forcing a seasonality model on USD INR isn’t increasing its accuracy.
+Conclusion: Chi-square test concluded that there is a 100% chance that model 2 accuracy is the same as model 1 accuracy, i.e. forcing a seasonality model on USD INR isn’t increasing its accuracy.

 This can only happen when there is no seasonality in the data.
 As the data is prepared for weekly analysis, we can conclude that there is no seasonality on weekly a basis.